CoceraCia/KizamuManga/README.md

 ## 🕹️ Basic Usage

-- Search for manga: `python -m kizamumanga search "One Piece"`
+- Search for manga: `python -m kizamumanga.main search "One Piece"`
-- Download all chapters: `python -m kizamumanga install "One Piece"`
+- Download all chapters: `python -m kizamumanga.main install "One Piece"`
 - Download a specific chapter or range:
-  - `python -m kizamumanga install "One Piece" 5`
+  - `python -m kizamumanga.main install "One Piece" 5`
-  - `python -m kizamumanga install "One Piece" 10-15` CBZ files are saved in the folder defined by `cbz_path`.
+  - `python -m kizamumanga.main install "One Piece" 10-15`
+    CBZ files are saved in the folder defined by `cbz_path`.

 ## 🔄 Internal Workflow